-This section briefly explains the suggested steps to follow when a network administrator wants to deploy Copernic Desktop Search to his network.
+This section briefly explains the suggested steps to follow when a network administrator wants to deploy Copernic Desktop Search to their network.
 For a completed guide, refer to the CDS - Deployment Guide.pdf in the MSI installation package.

 Please note that the setup described below explains the way that CDS is meant to be deployed and the way Copernic will offer most support for.
 However, in the case of single installs where no network deployment is used, it is not required to use the deployment methodology described below.